 Farm name, Farm location, and contact person, phone number, email address, preferred time to contact

 Our specific future research objective is to compare milk quality and mastitis outcomes on herds using bedded pack housing to other common housing and bedding management practices among organic dairy farms.
-Because herds using this a bedded pack housing strategy are relatively infrequent in the source population, a simple random or systematic random sample design is probably not appropriate for our future analytical study.
+Because herds using a bedded pack housing strategy are relatively infrequent in the source population, a simple random or systematic random sample design is probably not appropriate for our future analytical study.
 Rather, we propose to purposely select subsets (categories) of farms based on bedding management type and randomly select farms from within each category or stratum.

 Given funding constraints and sampling logistics, we are targeting a total sample size of 40 herds for our observational study.
 In the original grant proposal, we had proposed enrolling 10 organic dairy herds for each of four bedding/housing strategies: mechanically aerated bedded pack, static bedded pack, individual tie-stall, and individual free-stall housing systems.
 However, these industry survey results suggest the bedding/housing categories should be reconsidered.